Assistance for Children of Kiln Workers

 tourist guides work for free?

-Something really strange happened with me today that made me realize the condition of the tourist guides in India.
-My brother who is an Italian tour escort called me a few days ago saying that one of his friends from Varanasi wanted to start a travel agency and needed my advise.
-He had already visited my websites and was impressed with it.
-Finally I got a call from this gentleman interested in starting a travel agency in Varanasi.
-He basically needed suggestions tours that could really attract foreign tourists.
+Something strange happened to me today that made me realize the current state of tourist guides in India.
+A few days ago, my brother, who works as an Italian tour escort, called to tell me that one of his friends from Varanasi wanted to start a travel agency and needed my advice.
+The friend had seen my website and was impressed, so I eventually got a call from him.
+He wanted my suggestions on unique tours that would attract foreign tourists to Varanasi.

-I told him about the unique things I knew about Varanasi that I show to my guests like road side dental clinic, bull shop, facebook baba, walking tours.
-I told him a little bit about the concept of LGBT tourism also.
-Everything was fine, we had a nice conversation but suddenly he told me that he had a group of foreign tourists traveling to Varanasi and he needed a tourist to show them around.
-I was going to tell him about Incredible India office in Varanasi but he said something that just shocked me seriously.
+I told him about the distinctive things I show my guests, such as roadside dental clinics, “bull shops,” “Facebook Baba,” and my special walking tours.
+I even briefly mentioned the concept of LGBT tourism.
+Everything was going well, and we had a great conversation until he suddenly told me he had a group of foreign tourists coming to Varanasi and needed a guide to show them around.
+I was about to tell him about the official Incredible India office in Varanasi, but what he said next truly shocked me.

-He said that he had heard that tourist guides in Varanasi charge a fee for their work and I was what???
-I asked where there is a place where they do not charge a fee?
-And he said that tourist guides in cities like Agra and Delhi do not charge any fee and they work for free.
-I asked him why somebody would like to work for free and he did not know why such thing could happen but he was so confident as he had already used service of such guides who work for free.
+He told me he had heard that tourist guides in Varanasi charge a fee for their work.
+I was stunned.
+“Where is a place that they don’t charge a fee?”
+I asked.
+He confidently replied that guides in cities like Agra and Delhi work for free.
+I asked him why anyone would work for free, and he didn’t know, but he was so sure because he had already used the services of such guides.

-I knew why guides sometimes work for free.
-It is because they are more interested in bringing their guests to shops rather than showing them around.
-I told this to him and he asked me if there was no such scene in Varanasi.
-I told him that I was not aware of such guides for sure.
-I told him that there is a set rate decided by the government of India and in fact Varanasi is the most expensive place to hire a tourist guide because tourism starts before sunrise and ends after sunset in Varanasi hence guides are paid for 3 half days (4 hours each).
+I knew exactly why some guides work for free.
+It’s because they are more interested in taking guests to shops than to tourist sites.
+I told him this, and he asked if there was no such thing in Varanasi.
+I said I was not aware of any guides who operate that way.
+I explained that there is a set rate decided by the Indian government, and in fact, Varanasi is the most expensive place to hire a guide because the tourism day begins before sunrise and ends after sunset, meaning guides are often paid for what amounts to three half-days.

-His guests will be staying at the Radission Hotel in Varanasi and I know that not everyone can stay there.
-The people who stay at hotels like Radission are rich tourists and I was wondering about them that even after paying so much money and spending so much time they would meet a guide who works for free and brings their guests to the shops instead of touristic sites.
-My brother and a lot of other tourist guides tell me the same story that they are still treated as a guy who entertain tourists by telling funny them stories.
+His guests will be staying at the Radisson Hotel in Varanasi, a place only wealthy tourists can afford.
+I wondered why, after paying so much money and traveling so far, they would choose to meet a guide who works for free and takes them shopping instead of sightseeing.
+My brother and many other guides tell me the same story: they are still treated as “entertainers” who tell funny stories, not as respected professionals.

-There is no standard of tourist guides in India and I also notice the same.
-I feel really proud that I am tourist guide because it is really nice profession.
-I meet people from all over the world, I teach them and they teach me and finally I make money which is good on India standard.
-India is known for being delayed all the time and we are only people who are always on time (when working 🙂 We represent our country which is a huge and very important responsibility.
-Ministry of Tourism calls us tourist guides cultural ambassador of India.
+There is no professional standard for tourist guides in India, and I see this firsthand.
+I am proud to be a tourist guide because it is a wonderful profession.
+I get to meet people from all over the world; I teach them about my culture, and they teach me about theirs.
+I make a good living by Indian standards.
+We are known for being punctual in a country where delays are common.
+We represent our country, which is a huge and important responsibility.
+The Ministry of Tourism even calls us “cultural ambassadors of India.”

-I think government of India should take some steps to make tourist guides respected in India.
-During my tour guide training I was told that Ministry of Tourism was planning to start an annual award for best tourist guides from different regions to encourage tourists guides to provide best services and people to take interest in it.
-Whatever was told to us about government planning seemed very nice but today when I see what government has done in favor of tourism then everything seems the same.
-I recently visited Incredible India website and I was shocked to see when it was updated last time.
+I believe the government of India needs to take steps to ensure tourist guides are respected.
+During my training, I was told the Ministry of Tourism planned to start an annual award for the best guides from different regions to encourage professionalism and interest in the profession.
+The government’s plans sounded great, but when I look at what has actually been done for tourism, everything seems the same.

-They request tourists to use only authorized tourist guides but do not have any list of them.
-There are awards mentioned on the website but there is no category for best tourist guide, I don’t know when the government will take tourism seriously.
-Tourism already contributes 5.90% to our GDP and this percentage can increase a lot only by making small changes but… I don’t know when government will start thinking about such issues but they really need to.
+The site requests that tourists use only authorized guides but provides no list of them.
+There are awards mentioned, but no category for “Best Tourist Guide.”
+I don’t know when the government will take tourism seriously.
+Tourism already contributes 5.90% to our GDP, and this percentage could increase dramatically with just a few small changes.
+I don’t know when the government will start thinking about these issues, but they really need to.

 Impact of my CJ report